The Moose Hunt

 The Moose Hunt is a Mickey Mouse short animated film first released on April 30, 1931, as part of the Mickey Mouse film series.
 It was the twenty-eighth Mickey Mouse short to be produced and the fourth of that year.

 This is the first cartoon to feature Pluto as Mickey's pet – in his previous appearance, 1930's The Picnic, he was called "Rover" and lived with Minnie Mouse.
 The cartoon is dominated by Pluto's antics, he gets a minute and a half of solo screen time.

 Pluto speaks three times in the cartoon – crying "Mammy!", telling Mickey to "Kiss me!" and pointing out "The moose!"
 Except for one more "mammy" at the end of Mickey Steps Out, Pluto never speaks again.

+Having been published in 1931, the cartoon is set to enter the public domain on January 1, 2027.